Dong Hee Lee

 Nature Communications, 2024

-This is a commentary paper for Hoeppli et al. (2022) and we found that a multiple regression model including brain imaging, sociodemographic, and psychological measures could predict individual differences in pain self-report.
-We also identified brain regions associated with these differences using fMRI data, suggesting and validating predictability for individual pain experience.
+As a commentary paper for Hoeppli et al. (2022), this paper examined that a multiple regression model including brain imaging, sociodemographic, and psychological measures could predict individual differences in pain self-report.
+We also identified brain regions associated with these differences using fMRI data.

 Functional brain reconfiguration during sustained pain